 In the dialog, click "Start in Safe Mode."

-More info on Safe Mode: Troubleshoot Firefox issues using Safe Mode.
+More info on Safe Mode: Diagnose Firefox issues using Troubleshoot Mode.

 Any difference in your ability to change among themes?